Searching for the next breakthrough...

 R&R Extended

-The purpose of this study is to test the effectiveness of brief cognitive behavior therapy for suicide prevention and cognitive processing therapy with crisis response planning for treatment of PTSD.
+The purpose of this study is to test the effectiveness of brief cognitive behavior therapy (BCBT) for suicide prevention and cognitive processing therapy (CPT) with crisis response planning for treatment of PTSD.
 Sessions will be scheduled either over a 2-week period or 10-week period.
 Sessions will be provided either in-person or via telehealth format, depending on the participant’s geographic location and preference.
 Note: Provides BCBT or CPT in weekly or daily formats.

 Prolonged Exposure (PE) for PTSD

-The purpose of this study is to test the effectiveness of prolonged exposure therapy enhanced with crisis response planning or safety planning for treatment of PTSD.
+The purpose of this study is to test the effectiveness of prolonged exposure therapy (PE) enhanced with crisis response planning or safety planning for treatment of PTSD.
 Treatment is delivered through 10 consecutive weekday sessions lasting approximately 60 minutes, tele-health only.
 Enrolling adults meeting diagnostic criteria for PTSD or sub-threshold PTSD (i.e., meeting threshold levels for 3 of 4 symptom criteria).

 QSPIRE